twse/bobsgame-extras/README.md

 ## Google search form (requires internet connection)
 There's no Google search form in the [Bob Corporation website](http://www.bobcorporation.com/).
 Includes an option to search the wiki hosted by FANDOM.

-## Icons (All icons in OS/2 format)
-Icons based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs.
-Use them to replace icons from the program resources.
-See **Third-Party Notices.md** for commercial and unsupported freeware credits.

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Pelloni offers a few wallpapers for you.
 In any case, please feel free to download these and use them on your desktop.

+### Icons (All icons in OS/2 format)
+Icons based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs.
+Use them to replace icons from the program resources.
+See **Third-Party Notices.md** for commercial and unsupported freeware credits.

-## Nintendo 3DS Skin
+### Nintendo 3DS Skin
 Use theme managers (Anemone, CHMM, Themely, ThemePack, etc. etc. etc.) to replace the skin.
 The skin was created with 3DS Theme Editor.

+### Windows User Account Picture
+Use this to replace the user account picture (this can be done in Windows XP via **Control Panel: User Accounts: Change your picture** (category view) or **Control Panel: User Accounts: Your username: Change my picture** (classic view) or in Windows Vista and 7 via **Control Panel: User Accounts and Family Safety: User Accounts: Change your picture** (category view) or **User Accounts: Change your picture** (normal view) or in Windows 8 via **Start: Your username: Change account picture** or **PC settings: Personalize: Account picture: Browse** or in Windows 10 via **Settings: Accounts: Your account: Your picture: Browse**).
+The default pictures are located in Windows XP at `Documents and Settings\All Users\Application Data\Microsoft\User Account Pictures\Default Pictures` (Images should be 48×48) or in Windows Vista and 7 at `ProgramData\Microsoft\User Account Pictures\Default Pictures` (Images should be 128×128).

 ## Sound Scheme
 Use this to replace system sounds or change it through the sound settings (e.g. in **Control Panel** in Windows, **System Setup** in OS/2 or **Preferences** in BeOS or Haiku, it is located under **Desktop Themes: Settings: Sound events** or **Sounds and Multimedia: Sounds: Sound Events** in Windows 95/98/ME, **Sounds** in Windows 2000, BeOS or Haiku, **Sounds and Audio Devices** in Windows XP (also in **Sounds, Speech, and Audio Devices** in category view), and under **Sound: Sounds: Program Events** (also in **Hardware and Sound** in category view or **Personalization** in icon view) in Windows Vista & above, OS/2 and more, **Sound and Audio Devices** on ReactOS, and **Settings: Personalization: Themes: Sounds** in Windows 10).
 The sound scheme was created with Windows Sound Recorder (Windows XP version) and Wavosaur.